tim-rohrer/quicken-investment-parser/README.md

 The purpose is to specifically take exported investment information and use nodejs to clean it up into a form compliant with the following interface:

+## ESM

+This module is pure ESM
+## Note: interfaces are not currently implemented as below

 ```ts
 interface InvestmentPositions {
   date: Date